valentinp/valentinp.github.com/_posts/2019-08-20-liberty-and-chaos copy.md

 *Poem 3*

 Give me liberty
-or give me life
+Or give me life
 Whose river
-Has no tributaries
+Knows no tributaries
 But sheer force of will
 And serendipitous
 Serenity